BitcoinDesign/Guide/guide/daily-spending-wallet/first-use.md

     - file: responsibility-disclaimer
       modalImage: responsibility-disclaimer-full
       alt: Screen with two options for the user to confirm about controlling the wallets private keys
-      caption: Bitcoin wallets function is such a unique way that it is recommended to inform users about their responsibilities.
+      caption: Bitcoin wallets function in such a unique way that it is recommended to inform users about their responsibilities.
 images_funding:
     - file: funding-options
       modalImage: funding-options-full